 - For delivering more personalized experiences

 By gathering all customers’ insights, advertisers can significantly optimize ad campaigns and deliver customizable messages.
 The data management platform lets you store, process, and manage your data effectively.

 - For defining audience segments

-Using clearly defined user segments advertisers can diversify ad campaigns delivery according to every customer: for instance, pick a different creative for every segment, or select the different time of delivery (dayparting).
+Using clearly defined user segments advertisers can diversify ad campaign delivery according to every customer: for instance, pick a different creative for every segment, or select a different time of delivery (dayparting).

 With audience profiling, publishers can also optimize content strategy according to users’ preferences.
 That, in turn, increases engagement and draws more narrow traffic to the website.
 It helps publishers attract advertisers that are focused on good quality, narrow-niche traffic.

 The future success of your data-driven programmatic advertising lies in a wise DSP and DMP integration – this is the right combination that will lead to better management of digital marketing campaigns.
 Create hyper-personalized messages and targeted ad campaigns that are based on the true customer data with SmartyAds data management platform connected to the omnichannel demand-side platform.